Ikyara/Fertilizer_Prediction/README.md

 Overview
 The notebook walks through the following steps:

-Data Loading
+1. Data Loading
 Loads a dataset called Crop_and_fertilizer_with_usage.csv containing information about crops, fertilizers, and related features.

-Exploratory Analysis
+2. Exploratory Analysis
 Displays basic information, summary statistics, and unique values from key columns.

-Data Preprocessing
+3. Data Preprocessing
 Handles categorical columns like District_Name, Soil_color, Crop, and Link using Label Encoding.
 Splits the data into features (X) and target (Fertilizer).

-Model Training
+4. Model Training
 Trains three different classifiers:

+a.
 Logistic Regression
+b.
 Decision Tree
+c.
 K-Nearest Neighbors

-Evaluation
+5. Evaluation
 Uses classification reports (precision, recall, F1-score) to compare model performance.

-Prediction
+6. Prediction
 Makes a prediction using the KNN model with a manually provided sample input.

-How to Use
+How to Use?
 Open the Jupyter Notebook modelprediction.ipynb.
 Ensure the dataset Crop_and_fertilizer_with_usage.csv is in the correct path.
 Run the cells step by step to preprocess data, train models, evaluate, and make predictions.

 Modify the input sample to test predictions on your own values.

 Notes
 The model expects encoded input values, so input features must follow the same preprocessing steps.
 You can modify the dataset or model parameters to improve accuracy or adapt to different crops or regions.

+Run the requirements.txt after cloning by using pip install -r requirements.txt

+Or run the following line of code in ur environment cmd pip install pandas numpy scikit-learn matplotlib seaborn